TaygaHoshi/TaygaHoshi/README.md

 ### Welcome to my profile!
 I am TaygaHoshi, a computer engineer student.
 I like open source software and data sets.
 [This is a link to my website](https://tyghsh.net).

-#### Current Project
-Currently, I am not working on any public project.

 #### Past Projects
 My important projects are [a pvp/wvw/raid team generator script for Guild Wars 2](https://github.com/TaygaHoshi/GW2TeamGenerator) and [a Japanese " i+1" sentence scraper](https://github.com/TaygaHoshi/japanese-i-plus-one-filter).